Engee documentation

 Details

-The distance between neighbouring elements of ULA or URA arrays as a positive scalar.
+The distance between adjacent elements of the ULA or URA lattices in the form of a positive scalar.

 Dependencies

-To use this parameter, set the Geometry parameters to ULA or URA.
+To use this parameter, set the Geometry parameter to ULA or `URA'.

 Default value